HK3-Lab-Team/StructuredGenTutorial/tribe_blog/2_schema_engineering.md

 ### Structural Constraints, Typological Constraints, and Others

-In the realm of LLMs, schemas act as templates for text generation.
-Therefore, we will start by thinking about the features we'd like to find (or don't want to find) in the LLM answers to ''backpropagate'' those requirements into schema design.
+When fed to LLMs, schemas act as templates for text generation.
+Therefore, we will start by thinking about the features we'd like to find (or wouldn't like to find) in the LLM answers to ''backpropagate'' those requirements into the design of our schemas.

 Imagine we wanted to use a LLM to extract dates and company names from text.
-Naturally, the model might produce a string like `unstructured_answer` below, which is not ideal.
-It requires handcrafted and potentially complex rules to extrapolate date and company names from unstructured text.
+Naturally, the model might produce a string like `unstructured_answer` below.
+This string is suboptimal, because it requires handcrafted and potentially complex rules to extrapolate date and company names from unstructured text.
 ```python
 our_input = f"Using this {schema}, extract company name and date from: Apple Inc. was founded on April 1, 1976."